xLSX285/EnterpriseG/README.md

 ## RemoveEdge

-- `True`: Microsoft Edge and WebView2 will be removed from the image
+- `True`: Microsoft Edge and WebView2 will be removed from the image `Default | Official way`
-- `False`: Microsoft Edge and WebView2 will remain installed `Default`
+- `False`: Microsoft Edge and WebView2 will remain installed

 ## RemoveApps